goperreault/goperreault.github.io/proj_emeraldashborer.md

 ![EAB Density Map](./EABRemovalDensity_1.jpg)

 ## Highest Density Site: Creditview Woods Park
 Map showing the site with the highest density of removed trees.
-In total, 874 ash trees were removed due to poor health in the trees.
+In total, 874 ash trees were removed due to poor health of the trees.
 ![EAB Site Removal](./MissSite1_1.jpg)

-# Current Tree Status
+## Current Tree Status
+An update on the Creditview Woods Park